Skip to main content

 Conveyances

-Easements may be required as part of a grant or loan project administered by MHT.
+Easements may be required as part of a grant, loan, other government funding, and government property transfers.
 This includes:

 If your property is part of an MHT grant or loan project, your grant manager will confirm whether an easement is required.